sillsdev/TheCombine/docs/user_guide/docs/en/goals.md

 ### Finishing a Set

-There are two buttons at the bottom for wrapping up work on the current set of potential duplicates and moving on to the next set: "Save & Continue" and "Skip".
+There are two buttons at the bottom for wrapping up work on the current set of potential duplicates and moving on to the next set: "Save & Continue" and "Defer".

 #### Save & Continue